-The visual media option allows students to integrate the graphic communications professions of photography, media design, and business.
-Most visual media students earn a minor in business.
-This option prepares students for a career as a visual media specialist or other professional positions that have a demand for photographically skilled professionals who can work effectively with graphic designers, print media specialists, multimedia and social media professionals.This option is part of the Photographic and Imaging Arts BFA program.
+RIT’s visual media degree prepares you for a career as a visual media specialist or other professional positions that have a demand for photographically skilled professionals who can work effectively with graphic designers, multimedia specialists, and social media professionals.This option is part of the photographic and imaging arts BFA program.

-The visual media curriculum emphasizes photographic proficiency, in both photographic and digital imaging techniques, and has two specialized focuses on media design and business (management and/or marketing).
-Students also may utilize electives to enrich your personal visual expression.
+The visual media degree emphasizes photographic proficiency, in both photographic and digital imaging techniques, and has two specialized focuses on media design and business (management and/or marketing).
+You may also utilize electives to enrich your personal visual expression.
 Many students in this program choose to earn a minor in business.

 Visual media graduates go to work as graphic designers, multimedia designers, picture editors, social media and app developers, web designers, and advertising project managers.
 Recent employers include companies such as Crate and Barrel, Zipcar, Geico, MLB.com, and organizations such as Habitat for Humanity, CURE International, and the Museum of Modern Art.

-Creative Industry Day
+Creative Industry Days

-RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Day, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
-Creative Industry Days are a series of events that allow you to network with company representatives and interview directly for open co-op and permanent employment positions.
+RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Days, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
+Creative Industry Days are a series of events that allow you to network with company representatives and interview directly for open co-op and full-time employment positions.

 A unique capture of RIT's transforming campus, documenting the stories of women in Rochester, a rebranding and an exploration of rare type design are some of the themes in the RIT Visual Media Class...

 Photographic and Imaging Arts (visual media option), BFA degree, typical course sequence

 Any 100-level ARTH course (General Education-Global Perspective)